First Things First

 Cave paintings on a different medium

-Sometimes, when seized by a bout of eccentricity, I call this “my art.”
-I’ve painted, sketched and scribbled since I know myself.
+Sometimes I call this “my art.”
+I’ve drawn, painted, sketched and scribbled since I was very young.
 I never suspected it would one day turn into a career, but here we are.
-Besides, I get to make my own hoodies.
+Besides, I get to make my own shirts.
 Here are some other things I made.